NeSyGeo: A Neuro-Symbolic Framework for Multimodal Geometric Reasoning Data Generation: Experiments

+\textbf {Generability: The performance gains of models are from true reasoning, not just distilling solutions leaked from contaminated data}

+Although we have implemented stringent safeguards to ensure that our datasets do not access the test set, a critical inquiry is whether the efficacy of our framework stems from inadvertent data leakage introduced during the generation process.
+Adopting the methodology delineated by Wu et al.~\citep{Contamination}, we conducted an experiment utilizing the GeoQA test set.

+For each question, we furnished the models with partial prompts, specifically truncated to the initial 40\%, 60\%, and 80\% of their original length.
+We then evaluated two key metrics: (1) The ROUGE-L score, quantifying the textual overlap between the model's generated output and gpt-4o's output, and (2) The final answer accuracy.
+This empirical evaluation was performed on two distinct models, Qwen2.5-VL-3B and InternVL2.5-4B.

+While a marginal increase in certain ROUGE-L scores as shown in Table \ref{tab:contamination_analysis}, we posit that this is a manifestation of the model's augmented reasoning capabilities, which empower it to perform more structured and relevant explorations from a limited context.
+The consistently negligible accuracy scores across all truncated inputs strongly indicate that the models have not merely memorized the test instance.
+Consequently, we conclude that there is no substantive evidence to suggest that the model's performance gains are attributable to data contamination.

-\textbf{Visual Perception: Models trained on NeSyGeo data shows modest gains over information-redundant datasets when textual shortcuts exist, yet achieves substantial improvements when image understanding is necessary.
-This indicates that ours enhances not only logical reasoning but also image perception and utilization of the model.}
+\textbf{Visual Perception: Models trained on NeSyGeo data shows modest gains over information-redundant datasets, yet achieves substantial improvements when image understanding is necessary.
+This indicates that ours enhance model's cross-modal reasoning.}

 A key question is whether reducing redundancy and forcing models to extract visual information improves their geometric reasoning capabilities.
 We evaluate models on the MathVerse(Text Dominant), which provides redundant text descriptions and implicit properties enabling reasoning without images, and the MathVerse(Vision Only) version, where all information is embedded entirely within the images.
 For this comparison, we selected two text-redundant datasets: NeSyGeo+RED, the original NeSyGeo-CoT dataset supplemented with textual equivalents of its image annotations, and the R-CoT dataset.
 Results presented in Table~\ref{tab:comp_vision} show that our model outperforms the baseline on Text-Dominant but lags behind other datasets in some metrics.
 On Vision-Only, our model surpasses them across all metrics, demonstrating enhanced geometric reasoning and visual perception.